danvonk/danvonk.github.io/posts/2022-12-11-dogu-express.md

 </figure>

 We had finished the snacks we brought with us on the train the night before, which meant it was time for breakfast.
 Unfortunately, the restaurant car was not much to behold.
-The only food on offer were cup-a-soup, chocolate bars and packaged cheese-and-factory-bread sandwiches.
+The only food on offer was cup-a-soup, chocolate bars and packaged cheese-and-factory-bread sandwiches.
 However, I'm not above eating junk food so we did scoff on those in the morning.
-There was one packaged cake called 8Kek that tasted like banoffee pie which was particularly delicious.
+There was one packaged cake called 8Kek that tasted like banoffee pie, which was particularly delicious.
 The packaged bread-roll with cheese tasted exactly like something served on an aeroplane, so not great.
 But it was a good detox to the constant kebab and _baklava_ that we had been eating in Ankara the days before.
 I was slightly disappointed by the tea and coffee though.
 It was just Lipton tea bags and the coffee Nescafe!

 _Your correspondent_ did also meet another correspondent in the restaurant carriage, who was a freelance writer for _Al Jazeera_.
-He was travelling from Istanbul to Trabzon with his polish girlfriend, who also dabbled in a bit of film photography, like us, during the train journey.
-Luckily also spoke Turkish, which helped as it gave us some more backstory and allowed us to chat with some of the locals who were also on the train.
+He was travelling from Istanbul to Trabzon with his Polish girlfriend, who also dabbled in a bit of film photography, like us, during the train journey.
+Luckily the guy also spoke Turkish, as although he was Egyptian, he had lived in Istanbul for quite some time.
+This helped as it gave us some more backstory to the country and allowed us to chat with some of the locals who were also on the train.
 For example, it turned out that our conductor was also a minor celebrity on the railways:
-He was a seasoned veteran who had been conducting the Dogu Express for many years and is even the subject of a short-film made by students; it is called _The Conductor_, which you can find on YouTube (no subtitles!).
+He was a seasoned veteran who had been conducting the Dogu Express for many years and is even the subject of a short-film made by students; it is called _Kondüktör (2018)_, which you can find on YouTube (no subtitles!).
 There were some other travellers on the journey, but they seemed more interested in covering hot-topics such making sure we understood their version of the events of the Armenian Genocide.